-As part of a proactive daily process, the financial institution’s security team hunts for threats by reviewing a handful of events that SSP has automatically classified as “relevant” to the security posture of the organization.
+As part of a proactive daily process, the financial institution’s security team hunts for threats by reviewing a handful of events that Stamus NDR has automatically classified as “relevant” to the security posture of the organization.
 Additionally, the system allows the security team to proactively hunt for potential threats presenting all related data available on the same screen to make a fast decision for action.

 Incidentally, these classifications go beyond the traditional “known bad” emails/alerts containing minimal IP data.
 Rather the system is trained to review complex combinations of correlated indicators, such as signature event, protocol transactions and logs, user agents, organizational network context, host id, user id, among others and classify them as “relevant” or “informational”.

 What we Found and How We Found It

 In this case, the discovery was made easy as we were presented with only 20 “relevant” alerts to review from the past 24 hours.
 By way of comparison, the system observed and captured over 500 million events over the same period.
 For example, in this particular deployment, SMB protocol versions, variations and logs alone generated over 100 million events per day.

 Out of those 20 events, one especially grabbed our attention - an IDS event (an ETPro MALWARE rule) triggered by a visit to a Wordpress blog page after a Google search and its associated flow events, http transactions along with the organizational data.

 Here's what that looks like in the Enriched Hunting console.